 The person who files a successful False Claims Act case is able to share in the amount of money recovered by the government.
 Under federal law, the percentage of the recovery ranges from 15%-30%.
 The percentage of recovery for claims filed under state law differ from state to state.

 Government involvement does not negatively impact recovery.
-The chances of an individual’s case being successful in the long run is vastly improved by the government’s (any government’s) decision to intervene.
+In fact, the chances of an individual’s case being successful in the long run is vastly improved by the government’s (any government’s) decision to intervene.
 The process is complicated, and the stronger the case that an individual and their attorney can present to the government, the more likely the government will be to intervene.
 This leads to a higher probability that the individual will succeed.
 However, the laws do allow for a whistleblower to pursue the case after the government has declined to take it.

-Under the federal law, there are protections for a whistleblower who files a successful False Claims Act case.
+Under the federal law, there are rights for a whistleblower who files a successful False Claims Act case.
 An employer faces penalties for any retaliation against such a plaintiff including double back pay, re-instatement and special damages.

 Generally, a qui tam lawsuit is under seal when it is filed with the court.
 This means the plaintiff can ensure that it is highly confidential during the investigation process.
-Only the government department or officials who handle the case are initially aware of it.
-The violator often happens to be the plaintiff’s employer, and they are not informed as to the identity of the whistleblower.
-The seal is usually be extended by permission of the court beyond the initial 60 day period stated in the federal law to facilitate the government’s confidential investigation.
+Only the government officials who handle the case are initially aware of it.
+The violator often is the plaintiff’s employer, and they are not informed as to the identity of the whistleblower.
+The seal is usually extended by permission of the court beyond the initial 60 day period stated in the federal law to facilitate the government’s confidential investigation.
 The length of these extensions and the time the case remains secret can depend on the time the government may take to investigate the claims and the willingness of the Court to grant such extensions.

 The case may seem obvious to a whistleblower who is working for an employer committing the fraud.
 The whistleblower may know more about the industry than anyone else involved in the case.
 Explaining the industry, the laws and regulations involved as well as sifting through all the facts of the case can be complicated.
 In addition, of course, protecting the rights of the whistleblower is crucial to a successful outcome.

 Becoming a whistleblower may be complicated and stressful, but there are lawyers in Washington, DC, who can help you through the process.
-Mr. Eaton and his team of lawyers have experience in this highly complex area of the law.
-They have handled large cases involving fraud and related criminal activities.